contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ### 18.11.1 Who Performs the Setting Apart

 A setting apart is performed by a Melchizedek Priesthood holder.
 He must receive approval from the leader who holds the appropriate priesthood keys.
 Those who are authorized to perform a setting apart are indicated in [30.8](30-callings-in-the-church.md#308-chart-of-callings).
-An elder should not act as voice or stand in the circle when a man is set apart to an office that requires him to be a high priest.
+An elder should not act as voice or stand in the circle when a man is set apart to a calling that requires the man to be a high priest.

 Under the direction of the presiding leader, one or more Melchizedek Priesthood holders may participate in a setting apart.
 Presidents are set apart before their counselors.